Code-Institute-Submissions/getMyTattoo/README.md

 #### :computer: First Time Visitor Goals

 * As a user interested in tattoos, I want to find easily information about tattoo artists in my area.
-* As a user interested in tattoos, I want to find easily information about tattoo artists specialized in a particular tattoo style.
+* As a user interested in tattoos, I want to find easily information about tattoo artists specializing in a particular tattoo style.
 * As a user interested in tattoos, I want to find easily information about tattoo artists that speak my language.
 * As a user interested in tattoos, I want to browse the database just to have a look at tattoos pictures.